List of content you will read in this article:

 Follow the below-outlined steps to enable Remote Desktop on Windows 10 through Settings:

-- Go to Settings and select Remote Desktop.
+Step 1: First you have to visit the Settings section and search for Remote Desktop and select Remote Desktop.
 Simply click on the option Enable Remote Desktop as shown in the snapshot below.

 The users are asked to authenticate with the network prior to the connection with the device.
-Hence, this option proves helpful to you in the long run.
+Hence, this option proves helpful to you in the longer run.
 Have a look.

 As you can see, at the bottom of the window, there is some information about the current Remote Desktop port.
 Now, if you want to configure the router to permit the establishment of remote connections outside the domain of your network, you can make specific changes here.
-Otherwise, the port number always stays 3389.
+Otherwise, the by default RDP port number will always remain at 3389.